SAP/openui5-docs/docs/Get_Started_Setup,_Tutorials,_and_Demo_Apps_8b49fc1.md

 ### Downloading Code for a Tutorial Step

+To download the code from the Demo Kit, follow these steps:

 1. Choose the link in the *Coding* section of the tutorial step you want to work on or find the code in the *Samples* section of the Demo Kit \(filter by "*Tutorial*" to get a list of the tutorials that are available\).

 2. Choose the icon with the *Show source code for this sample* tooltip in the right-hand part of the header bar to display all files included in this sample.